English | Español

 The challenge is to find the right balance between security and living our lives.
 For example, the most dangerous thing we let our children do is to ride in a car.
 Even though cars are much safer thanks to seat belts, air bags, car seats, and greater awareness of the dangers of distracted driving, terrible accidents still happen.
 Yet despite the risks, most of us still drive cars.

 The reality is that life is not risk free.
-Our job as caring adults is to prepare for potential dangers as best we can, live our lives as joyfully as possible, take action to address the social problems that lead to school shootings and other violence as well as we can, and teach our children to do the same!
+Our job as caring adults is to prepare for potential dangers as best as we can, live our lives joyfully, take action to address the social problems that lead to school shootings, other violence as well as we can, and teach our children to do the same!